ludwig-ai/ludwig-docs/src/docs/user_guide.md

 Preprocessing
 -------------

-The `preprocessing` section of the model definition makes it possible to specify datatype specific parameters to perform data preprocessing.
+The `preprocessing` section of the configuration makes it possible to specify datatype specific parameters to perform data preprocessing.
 The preprocessing dictionary contains one key of each datatype, but you have to specify only the ones that apply to your case, the other ones will be kept as defaults.
 Moreover, the preprocessing dictionary contains parameters related to how to split the data that are not feature specific.

 - `force_split` (default `false`): if `true` the `split` column in the DATASET file is ignored and the dataset is randomly split.
 If `false` the `split` column is used if available.